 Here are some options to consider:

 If your insurance doesn’t cover implants, the thousands of dollars you’re potentially looking at for dental care may seem overwhelming.
-Luckily, a few ways to pay for a dental implant don’t involve insurance.
+Luckily, there are other affordable ways to pay for implants.

 One option is to charge the entire dental implant procedure to a credit card.
 If you can get a card with a 0% APR introductory offer, you can avoid paying interest while you make regular payments to pay off your balance.
 As a bonus, you may earn travel points or cash back rewards at the same time.

 A dental school can offer savings of up to 70% on common dental procedures.
-While students perform the procedures, they are closely supervised, which means you can still get high-quality work at a fraction of the cost.
+While students perform the procedures, they are closely supervised.

 For those who lose a tooth due to tooth decay, gum disease, or physical trauma, a dental implant is a great way to regain the function and appearance of a natural tooth.
 Unfortunately, many dental plans don’t recognize that implants are necessary medical procedures and do not provide insurance coverage.

 If your insurance doesn’t cover implants, you still have options for finding a low-cost procedure.
-Flossy can connect you with an oral surgeon in our network of professionals in Arizona and New Mexico.
+Flossy is an easy way to find a high quality dentist and get discounts on the procedures you need.
 Don’t hesitate — let us help you get dental implants at a fraction of the cost that others charge.